Programmable Money | Smart ContractsDecentralized World Computer

 • DeFi & Stablecoin Dominance: Ethereum settles the majority of global DeFi volume and hosts the most liquid on-chain dollar markets (USDC, USDT, DAI).
 This creates sticky, self-reinforcing demand for ETH as gas.

-• Institutional Infrastructure: Ethereum achieved CFTC commodity classification in early 2026, BlackRock's staking ETF (ETHA with yield) launched March 12 2026, and total spot ETH ETF AUM has reached $13.3B.
+• Institutional Infrastructure: Ethereum holds CFTC commodity classification and BlackRock's ETHB staking ETF launched on Nasdaq in March 2026, with total spot ETH ETF AUM reaching $28.6B.
 EIP-1559 burn mechanics combined with 37M ETH staked (29% of supply) create a structurally deflationary asset in bull markets.
-Separately, Ethereum now hosts $12.18B in tokenized real-world assets — 65% of the entire RWA market — with JPMorgan and Fidelity tokenizing assets on Ethereum under the GENIUS Act regulatory framework.
+Ethereum now hosts $93.6B in tokenized real-world assets (52% of the $180B total RWA market) with JPMorgan and Fidelity tokenizing assets on Ethereum.
+The Glamsterdam upgrade (June 2026) targets 10,000 TPS — a 10× throughput increase — resolving the L1 bottleneck and dramatically expanding settlement capacity.

 Ethereum's developer ecosystem and embedded DeFi infrastructure give it strong resilience, but real competition from faster, cheaper L1s (Solana) and modularity trends (Celestia) introduce more disruption risk than Bitcoin faces.
 The moat is wide but not impenetrable.